Azure/Copilot-For-Security/Promptbook samples/Email header analysis and investigation Promptbook.md

 1. Triage the email

-prompt : /AskGPT Can you triage the email header below and point out what you find suspicious? <emailheaders>
+/AskGPT Can you triage the email header below and point out what you find suspicious? <emailheaders>

 2. Idenitfy technical indicators in the email header